Frenched is a culinary term for the process of cutting away fat and meat from the bone end of a rib chop or steak for esthetic presentation.

 In this process, the bone is scraped completely clean of meat, fat and membranes with a knife, leaving a white bone exposed that is often decorated with a "chop frill" (rack of lamb chops is a classic example) or used as a "handle" for eating an especially large chop or steak.

 How to French Meats

-Chicken Leg: Use the hind quarter of a chicken, remove the thigh bone and then "French" the leg bone.
-What results is a semi-boneless chicken leg and thigh that can then be stuffed with any number of delicious fillings and forcemeats?
+Use the hindquarter of a chicken, remove the thigh bone and then "French" the leg bone.
+Then you will have a semi-boneless chicken leg and thigh that can then be stuffed with any number of delicious fillings and forcemeats.